Alkalinization

 2020

-Blanc et al., MDPI AG, doi:10.20944/preprints202005.0016.v1 (Preprint) Interest of Proton Pump Inhibitors in Reducing the Occurrence of COVID-19: A Case-Control Study
+Blanc et al., Preprints, doi:10.20944/preprints202005.0016.v1 Interest of Proton Pump Inhibitors in Reducing the Occurrence of COVID-19: A Case-Control Study

-51% more cases [p=0.19].
+51% more cases (p=0.19).
 Retrospective 179 elderly patients in France, showing higher risk of COVID-19 cases with acetaminophen use, without statistical significance.

-Please send us corrections, updates, or comments.
-Vaccines and treatments are complementary.
+Please send us corrections, updates, or comments. c19early involves the extraction of 100,000+ datapoints from thousands of papers.
+Community updates help ensure high accuracy.
+Treatments and other interventions are complementary.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
-No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
+No treatment or intervention is 100% available and effective for all current and future variants.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and situation.
 FLCCC and WCH provide treatment protocols.

 or use drag and drop